The Impact of Water in the Crawl Space on Home Value

 - Staging the Home: Good staging changes how buyers see the home.
 Arrange furniture to make spaces look bigger and highlight the home’s best parts.

 - Professional Photos and Videos: Use great photos and virtual tours for online listings.
-First impressions often come from these digital views, so make sure the home looks great.
+First impressions often come from these digital views, so ensure the home looks excellent.

 - Open Communication: Be ready to talk about past issues honestly.
-Being open about issues and repairs builds buyer trust.
+Being open about problems and repairs builds buyer trust.

 What Role Does a Pre-Inspection Play in the Selling Process?